historic-trails/website/sites/fort-larned-national-historic-site.md

 ### Citations
+Chalfant, W. Y. (2010).
+Hancocks war: conflict on the southern plains.
+Norman, OK: Arthur H. Clark Company, An imprint of the University of Oklahoma Press.

 Coates, I., & Kennedy, W. J. D. (1997).
 On the plains with Custer and Hancock: the journal of Isaac Coates, army surgeon.
 Boulder, CO: Johnson Books.